AliAkhgari/Socket-Programming/README.md

 # Socket-Programming

 ## Introduction
-The goal of this project is to implement a question and answer system for different courses, similar to Stack Overflow, using socket programming and C language system calls.
+This project aims to implement a question-and-answer system for different courses, similar to Stack Overflow, using socket programming and C language system calls.
 This system allows clients to connect to a server, join specific chat rooms based on their majors, ask and answer questions, and select the best answers.

 ## Features